Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/87-GeneratorReference.md

 The generator transforms these values to the corresponding implementation.
 There are no differences made yet between the different fetch types as the generator uses DQL for almost all selections.
 So beside the actual entity class there won't be any code parts affected based on which fetch type you use.

-#### Relation edit type

-**Deprecated in favour of [edit modes](#relation-edit-mode), will be removed in ModuleStudio 1.2.0.**

-Represents different edit types for [join relationships](#join-relationship).

-Can be one of the following options:

-* `ACTIVE_NONE_PASSIVE_CHOOSE` - Editing the parent does nothing.
-Editing the child includes choosing the parent.
-* `ACTIVE_NONE_PASSIVE_EDIT` - Editing the parent does nothing.
-Editing the child includes choosing, adding and editing the parent.
-* `ACTIVE_CHOOSE_PASSIVE_CHOOSE` - Editing the parent includes choosing the children.
-Editing the child includes choosing the parent.
-* `ACTIVE_CHOOSE_PASSIVE_NONE` - Editing the parent includes choosing the children.
-Editing the child does nothing.
-* `ACTIVE_EDIT_PASSIVE_CHOOSE` - Editing the parent includes choosing, adding and editing the children.
-Editing the child includes choosing the parent.
-* `ACTIVE_EDIT_PASSIVE_EDIT` - Editing the parent includes choosing, adding and editing the children.
-Editing the child includes choosing, adding and editing the parent.
-* `ACTIVE_EDIT_PASSIVE_NONE` - Editing the parent includes choosing, adding and editing the children.
-Editing the child does nothing.

-For each entity the generator creates some templates to be included in the [edit templates](#edit-action) of related entities (for example a display list and another one for edit).
-Depending on which edit type is defined for a relationship the corresponding edit template (choose or edit) is included or not.

-* `NONE` means that there is no possibility to take influence on the association.
-* `CHOOSE` means that it is possible to select a related entity (using dropdowns, radio buttons, checkboxes or auto completion).
-* `EDIT` means the same as `CHOOSE` plus that it is also possible to create and edit related entities during editing the main entity.

 #### Relation edit mode

 Represents different edit modes for each side of [join relationships](#join-relationship).